Knotx/knotx/README.md

 ![Architecture without load balancer](https://github.com/Cognifide/knotx/blob/master/icons/architecture/without-load-balancer.png)

 It's worth mentioning that this architecture scales very easily.
-Not only can you add as many microservices and repositories as you want, but you can also use multiple Templating Engines set up behind a load balancer if you need to handle more traffic.
+Not only can you add as many microservices and repositories as you want, but you can also use multiple Knot.x nodes set up behind a load balancer if you need to handle more traffic.

 ![Architecture with load balancer](https://github.com/Cognifide/knotx/blob/master/icons/architecture/with-load-balancer.png)